sinha-19/Compiler-Design-Guide/README.md

 # Compiler Design Guide

-Welcome to the **Compiler Guide** – a thorough and practical reference for mastering compiler theory, design, and implementation, tailored for interviews and deep understanding.
+Welcome to the **Compiler Design Guide** — a comprehensive, interview-focused reference for mastering compiler theory, design techniques, and implementation details.
+This guide is organized for step-by-step learning, practical exercises, and fast revision before interviews and exams.

 ---